Mustard greens properties

 - Affections of the urinary tract: Medicines with mustard should not be taken by those with urinary diseases such as cystitis or renal colic because an excess of mustard can cause inflammation of the urinary tract.

 Other diseases that should not be treated with mustard

-- Allergy to cruciferous plants: Some people are allergic to components of mustard and other cruciferous plants. they must first ask the doctor if they have any allergies to cruciferous plants before starting treatment.
+Allergy to cruciferous plants: Some people are allergic to components of mustard and other cruciferous plants. they must first ask the doctor if they have any allergies to cruciferous plants before starting treatment.
 Some known plants of this family are the arugula, broccoli or cabbage.
 The use of these plants in people who are allergic can cause anaphylaxis.